Rosemary essential oil may have health benefits, including supporting brain function and hair growth, among others.

 Still, rosemary oil may prove useful for:

-- Cancer: Rosemary oil has antioxidant and anti-inflammatory effects, which test-tube studies suggest may fight cancer cells (30, 31, 32).
+- Cancer: Rosemary oil has antioxidant and anti-inflammatory effects, which test-tube studies suggest may be toxic to cancer cells (

 Rosemary oil can be inhaled or applied topically.
 It’s very concentrated, so you should only use a few drops at a time.
 The small bottles in which it’s sold contain plastic droppers that make it easier to dispense single droplets.